 So back to our original question then… how do you know if dental implants are the right choice for you?

 The person most qualified to answer that is your dentist because every patient has a unique set of circumstances.
 However, for this article, here are some qualities that make you a good candidate for dental implants:

 - you are missing one or more teeth (if you are missing most of your teeth, or your existing teeth can’t be saved, all-on-x may be a better choice for you)

 - you have enough bone structure to be able to attach the implant

 - you are healthy, (diabetes, high blood pressure, high cholesterol, etc can impede the healing process)

 As you can see, dental implants are a pretty viable option for most people who have a few missing teeth or teeth that need to be replaced.
-The main benefit to dental implants is their strength and longevity, but they are also popular due to the fact that once they are in, you can basically forget about them.
+The main benefit of dental implants is their strength and longevity, but they are also popular since once they are in, you can forget about them.
 You just brush and floss your teeth the way you normally would.